ionic-team/stencil-site/docs/reference/faq.md

 ### Who is Stencil for?

-Stencil is for developers and teams that want to build custom component libraries and design systems that can be shared across teams, frameworks and large organizations.
+Stencil is for developers and teams that want to build custom component libraries that can be shared across teams, frameworks and large organizations.

 Stencil can also be used by designers who want their original design visions delivered consistently, with high fidelity, to all users.